SaxonRah/Transcendence/README.md

 # What the ....
 Why?!

 I would like to see how feasable it is to create a `transsembler`.
 I choose the Intel 8080 and M0+ (RP2040) for a few reasons.
-Intel 8080 is a 8-bit CISC microprocessor.
-Intel 8080 is little-endian.
-The Cortex-M0+ is a 32-bit RISC microprocessor.
-M0+ can be either little-endian or big-endian.
+Intel 8080 is a 8-bit CISC microprocessor and is little-endian.
+The Cortex-M0+ is a 32-bit RISC microprocessor and can be either little-endian or big-endian.
 The targeted RP2040 is little-endian.

 1. Both the RP2040 and I8080 are Von Neumann architecture.
 Architecture, bit-width encapsulation, and endian-ness are the main reasons.
-It's a good match since the M0+ can more than reliably capture the essence of an I8080.
+It's a good match since the M0+ can more than reliably capture the essence of any I8080 code.
 The RP2040 is more like complete over-kill in comparison to the I8080.

 2. Direct CISC to RISC `transsembly` is a complelling problem to solve and persue. `Transsemmbly` between the two will require a good `transsembler`.
 Which means lots of neat tricks like instruction look-ahead are needed.